Stderr and Stdout: Understanding Logs and Output

 and stderr

-In some cases, separating normal output from errors or log messages, for example, redirecting them to different files or terminals, is beneficial.
-In the command line, this can be achieved using the redirection operators >
+In some cases, it is useful to separate normal output from error or log messages, such as redirecting them to different files or terminals.
+On the command line, redirection operators >

 and 2>

-.
-In Python code, more fine-grained control can be achieved by configuring the logging
+can be used to achieve this.
+In Python code, finer control can be achieved by configuring the logging

 module or using specific file objects.